Contents

 5. Consider alternative gemstones: Diamonds are the traditional choice for engagement rings, but many other beautiful gemstones can be more affordable.
 Consider options such as sapphires, rubies, and emeralds.

 6. Think outside the box: Consider non-traditional engagement rings, such as vintage or antique rings, or rings with alternative designs.
-These can often be more unique and affordable.
+These unique engagement rings will be affordable and look sexy as well.

 How to spot a quality diamond